Seasonal & Operations

 Regular Cleaning

 One of the simplest yet most effective maintenance tips is to keep your equipment clean.
 After each use, remove any grass clippings, leaves, and other debris from your mowers and tools.
-This helps prevent corrosion and rust, and also ensures that your equipment performs at its best.
+Grass clippings contain moisture and acids that accelerate corrosion, particularly on mower decks and blade housings.
+Use a deck scraper or pressure washer (on low setting, avoiding bearings and electrical components) to remove caked-on debris.
+This also prevents grass buildup that can impede airflow and reduce cutting efficiency.

 Oil Change